UjjWal557/MAD/Ecommerce/README.md

 ---

-## 🐛 Known Issues
+## Known Issues

-- ⚠️ Cart data is lost when app is closed (no persistence yet)
+- Cart data is lost when app is closed
-- ⚠️ Checkout functionality not implemented
+- Checkout functionality not implemented
-- ⚠️ User authentication is simulated (no backend)
+- User authentication is simulated (no backend)
-- ⚠️ Profile edit functionality shows "coming soon"

 ---

-## 🚧 Roadmap

-### Version 2.0 (Planned)
-- [ ] Firebase Authentication integration
-- [ ] Room Database for cart persistence
-- [ ] Order history
-- [ ] Checkout and payment integration
-- [ ] Push notifications
-- [ ] Wishlist feature

-### Version 2.1 (Future)
-- [ ] Product reviews and ratings
-- [ ] Advanced filters and sorting
-- [ ] User addresses management
-- [ ] Order tracking
-- [ ] Dark mode support

----

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Code Style
-- Follow Kotlin coding conventions
-- Use meaningful variable names
-- Add comments for complex logic
-- Keep functions small and focused

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 👥 Authors
+## Authors

 - **Ujjwal Roy** - *Initial work* - [UjjWal557](https://github.com/UjjWal557)

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - Material Design 3 for UI components
 - Unsplash for product images